Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 In the *Payments* connection settings, you can enter the event codes that are to be ignored.
 Alternatively, you can select the unwanted event codes in the Adyen settings.

-In addition, you can configure the number of workers to process messages in asynchronous processing.
 The Adyen API has two endpoints, one for a synchronous and one for an asynchronous processing.
-- At synchronous processing, Adyen creates a connection for each event that occurs.
-This has the advantage that Adyen is immediately informed if a message cannot be processed.
-The disadvantage is that the message transfer might be slowly if a lot of events are to be transferred.
-- In asynchronous processing, a message is not processed directly so that a lot of traffic can be handled.
-The message is first accepted and roughly checked for plausibility.
-It is then written to a message queue.
-After that, the message queue is processed periodically and can be sent with parallel jobs.
-Here you can define the number of workers that will process the jobs in parallel.
+If you decide for asynchronous processing, what is recommended, you can configure the number of workers to process messages in asynchronous processing.

 For detailed information, see [Define synchronous or asynchronous processing](./02_ManageAdyenSettings.md#define-synchronous-or-asynchronous-processing).